at1as/Website-Diff/README.md

 # Website Diff

-Website Diff will take a screenshot of specified pages for a website (or of a product's webUI) and compare it with a prior build.
+Website Diff will take screenshots of specified URLs and compare them with previous builds.
+Optionally, website login credentials can be specified.

 HTML reports will be generated for the comparisons, flagging instances in which images don't match between builds as a failure.
 A third image will be generated that highlights the delta between the two, and included in the report.